BSidesSF/volunteer-runbook/docs/attendee-facing/room-moderator.md

 ## Before The Talk

-Report to the volunteer reg desk on the mezzanine level.
+- Report to the volunteer reg desk on the mezzanine level.
 You should pick up the presenter gift bags and a printed schedule for the talks you will be covering.
 Head over to alloted talk room.
     - Your schedule will indicate which presenters should receive gifts
     - Presenter gift bags will be clearly labeled with Presenter Name, Talk Title, Theatre, Day, Time

-Make sure the presenter checks in with you 5-10 minutes before their start time.
+- Make sure the presenter checks in with you 5-10 minutes before their start time.
 If they haven’t checked in, flag to radioed con staff, i.e. a Safety Ops member or a Staff member.

-Ask the presenter if they want to be introduced based on their bio in Sched or whether they will intro themselves.
+- Ask the presenter if they want to be introduced based on their bio in Sched or whether they will intro themselves.
 Remind folks to submit or upvote questions via the sli.do event.

-Open the safari browser on your phone  and navigate to admin.sli.do.
+- Open the safari browser on your phone  and navigate to admin.sli.do.
 Make sure you are in the correct slido room for the talk.
 If you are proctoring a panel, please work with the panel moderator on how to use slido.

-Bring up the presenter’s  presentation on the in-room Chromebook.
+- Bring up the presenter’s presentation on the in-room Chromebook.
 There are 4 format options:

-### Google
+### Google Slides Presentations

 - Plug Chromebook in to adapter
 - Set Chromebook external screen to Extend mode (separate screens)